Geelong Gallery Fundraising

 Geelong Conservation was established in 2019 and is committed to organising events that provide access to people and places not always readily accessible to the public.

 All funds raised from Geelong Conservation events contribute to the conservation of priority works as nominated by the Gallery.
-In 2019, funds raised by Geelong Conservation contributed to the conservation of key works, Clarice Beckett’s Rainy Day (1930) and Walter Wither’s Moonrise on the Yarra (1908).
-In 2020, Danilla Vassilieff’s An accident I saw (1948), was conserved and along with the Wither’s work, is part of the Gallery’s collection-based exhibition, Scenic Victoria—Land, sea, city (Monday 22 June 2020 to Sunday 18 April 2021).
+Since 2019, funds raised by Geelong Conservation contributed to the conservation of key works, Clarice Beckett’s Rainy Day (1930), Walter Wither’s Moonrise on the Yarra (1908) and Danilla Vassilieff’s An accident I saw (1948).

 Geelong Gallery Foundation